Kimserey/BlogArchive/20160726_gradient_descent.md

 Congratulation!
 You now know how Gradient descent work and you can now use it to minimize the cost function of a straight line which approximate supermarket expenses!

-Here the full `GradientDescent` module can be found here [https://github.com/Kimserey/DataExpenses/blob/master/London.Core/GradientDescent.fs](https://github.com/Kimserey/DataExpenses/blob/master/London.Core/GradientDescent.fs)
+- Here the full `GradientDescent` module can be found here [https://github.com/Kimserey/DataExpenses/blob/master/London.Core/GradientDescent.fs](https://github.com/Kimserey/DataExpenses/blob/master/London.Core/GradientDescent.fs).
+- The full test was coded from FSX and can be found here [https://github.com/Kimserey/DataExpenses/blob/master/London/Gradient_Descent.fsx](https://github.com/Kimserey/DataExpenses/blob/master/London/Gradient_Descent.fsx).
+- The plots were produced using Plotly, the full index.html page can be found here [https://github.com/Kimserey/DataExpenses/blob/master/London/index.html](https://github.com/Kimserey/DataExpenses/blob/master/London/index.html).

 ## Conclusion